mculig/TemtemTracker/Readme.md

 The Window dimensions are saved upon exiting the application and can be found in TemtemTracker/config/userSettings.json

 Finally, in order to clean up any artifacts in the OCR output, a string comparison operation is executed using the Temtem names found in TemtemTracker/config/temtemSpecies.json.
 This will need to be updated with new species when their names are released in order to keep the application reliable.

-** Controls

-To exit the application simply press X on the Window To reset the timer and table press F8